Timothy-Lim/optiga-tpm-explorer/README.md

 # OPTIGA™ TPM 2.0 Explorer
-The OPTIGA™ TPM 2.0 Explorer is a GUI-based tool for users to familiarize themselves with TPM 2.0 quickly and easily using Infineon OPTIGA™ TPM 2.0 solution for Raspberry Pi®.
+The OPTIGA™ TPM 2.0 Explorer is a GUI-based tool for users to familiarize themselves with TPM 2.0 quickly and easily using Infineon OPTIGA™ TPM 2.0 solution for Raspberry Pi.
 In addition, the OPTIGA™ TPM 2.0 Explorer demonstrates how the OPTIGA™ TPM 2.0 can be used to increase security and trust for data sharing, platform and cloud.

 Using this tool, you can start experiencing the benefits that the [OPTIGA™ TPM 2.0](https://www.infineon.com/cms/en/product/security-smart-card-solutions/optiga-embedded-security-solutions/optiga-tpm/?redirId=39899/) will bring to smart home devices and network equipment.